xIves/scientific_programming/README.md

 # 2. Open Git to clone your fork (creates a copy of the repo on your local computer):
 git clone git@github.com:YOUR-USERNAME/scientific_programming.git

-# --> Note that this is the SSH URL, not the HTTPS URL!
+# --> Note that this is the SSH URL requiring an ssh key, not the HTTPS URL!

 # 3. In VS Code ...